sfu-ireceptor/turnkey-gateway/README.md

 - Linux Ubuntu (tested on Ubuntu 16.04)
 - `sudo` without password (often already enabled on virtual machines).

 Note: this turnkey is a quick and easy way to get a gateway up and running on a VM running Linux Ubuntu.
-You could instead install a gateway manually on a different system, by following the Docker files instructions and adapting them accordingly.
+You could instead do the installation manually on a different system, by following the Docker files instructions and adapting them accordingly.

 ## Installation